-The fluorescein angiogram is an eye test used to evaluate the blood circulation in the retina.
-It is useful in helping diagnose diabetic retinopathy, retinal detachment, and macular degeneration.
-During this eye test, a special dye, called fluorescein, is injected into a vein in the arm.
-The dye quickly travels to the blood vessels inside the eye.
-Once it reaches the eye, a specialized camera equipped with special filters that highlight the dye is used to photograph the fluorescein as it circulates though the blood vessels in the back of the eye.
-This will enable the doctor to diagnose any circulation problems, swelling, leaking, or abnormal blood vessels.
+This lets the doctor see how well blood moves in your retina.
+It helps diagnose diabetic retinopathy, retina detachment, and macular degeneration.
+The doctor will inject a special dye, called fluorescein, into a vein in your arm.
+It travels quickly to blood vessels inside your eye.
+Once it gets there, the doctor uses a camera with special filters to highlight the dye.
+They takes pictures of the dye as it goes through the blood vessels in the back of your eye.
+This helps them spot circulation problems, swelling, leaking, or abnormal blood vessels.

 Dilated Pupillary Exam

-This test looks at the eye with a microscope shining a beam of light shaped like a small slit on the eye.
-The doctor may also dilate your pupils while you are undergoing this exam.
-The eye test can be used to help diagnose cataracts, glaucoma, retinal detachment, macular degeneration, injuries to the cornea, and dry eye disease.
+The doctor uses this microscope to shine a beam of light shaped like a small slit on your eye.
+They may also dilate your pupils during the test.
+It can help diagnose cataracts, glaucoma, detached retina, macular degeneration, cornea injuries, and dry eye disease.